gregorybloom/resume/README.md

 - Updated and maintained MerPow's affiliate websites
 - Designed Python and Bash scripts for processing tools for MerPow employees
 - Designed templates to fit NAU standards, fixed poor CSS/HTML for easier maintenance

-**Northern Arizona University** :
-Lab Assistant / Class Supervisor

-01/2009 – 05/2009 and 01/2010 - 05/2010 (spring terms)
-- Taught lab materials and class content for 30 students
-- Helped students understand programming fundamentals for C++ and Matlab
-- Graded lab results and provided feedback for each student

 **EDUCATION**